hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 RFC EDITOR: PLEASE REMOVE THE THIS SECTION

+draft-01
+- Alignment with the latest draft version of the TLS 1.3 specification

 draft-00

 - Initial version using TLS 1.3 as a baseline.
 - Use of epoch values instead of KeyUpdate message
     - Use of cookie extension instead of cookie field in ClientHello and HelloVerifyRequest messages
     - Added ACK message
     - Text about sequence number handling

 # Working Group Information